 Skip to main content

-Graphql is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
+GraphQL is a query language for your API and a server-side runtime for executing queries using a type system you define for your data.

-In EverShop we make use of Graphql for server side data fetching and API for the font-end to consume.
+In EverShop, we use GraphQL for server-side data fetching and as an API for the front-end to consume.

-In EverShop, every module has its own graphQL folder.
-The graphql folder contains the type definition and resolvers for the module.
-Let's take a look at the graphql folder structure of the catalog module.
+In EverShop, every module has its own GraphQL folder.
+The GraphQL folder contains the type definitions and resolvers for the module.
+Let's take a look at the GraphQL folder structure of the catalog module.

 ./